 Types of Divorce

-The second type of divorce is a “contested” divorce explained farther down.
+The second type of divorce is a “contested” divorce explained further down.

-For law firms an uncontested divorce without minor children can typically cost in attorney fees around $1,500.00 in a more rural area and around $2,500.00 for urban/city area.
-For an uncontested divorce with minor children the typical cost in attorney fees is around $2,000.00 in a more rural area and around $3,500.00 for urban/city area.
+For law firms, an uncontested divorce without minor children can typically cost attorney fees around $1,500.00 in a more rural area and around $2,500.00 for urban/city areas.
+For an uncontested divorce with minor children, the typical cost in attorney fees is around $2,000.00 in a more rural area and around $3,500.00 for urban/city areas.
 The addition of a well-developed parenting plan and child support documents are the reason for the price difference when minor children are involved.
-The difference between rural and urban has to do with accessibility to the Court system and cost of living.
-The Court system in more rural areas tends to be easier to manage with less steps and people to talk to and the urban/city Court systems are large and have many layers to talk to the person you need to talk to for a case.
+The difference between rural and urban has to do with accessibility to the Court system and the cost of living.
+The Court system in more rural areas tends to be easier to manage with fewer steps and people to talk to and the urban/city Court systems are large and have many layers to talk to the person you need to talk to for a case.

 There are also court fees that are also a cost, which, in most counties in the state of Georgia cost a little over $200.00 to $250.00 when new electronic filing fees begin to take effect in 2019 and some Courts have already begun accepting electronic filing.